SAANIYA-ARSHI/cybersecurity/README.md

 example_image.png – A sample image to demonstrate the project.

-hidden_data.txt – A file that contains the hidden data.
+hiddendata_image.png – A image that contains the hidden data.